PLF Lawyer

 1.1.
 Apply the CIT rate of 10% during the operation period to the income of enterprises in the following areas

-• Carry out socialization activities in the fields of education – training, vocational training, culture, sports and environment, health;
+• Carrying out socialization activities in the fields of education – training, vocational training, culture, sports and environment, health;

 • Actively selling, leasing, leasing and buying social housing;

-• Plant, take care of, and protect the forest; aquaculture and processing of agricultural and aquatic products in areas meeting with difficult socio-economic conditions;
+• Planting, taking care of, and protecting the forest; aquaculture and processing of agricultural and aquatic products in areas meeting with difficult socio-economic conditions;

-• Cultivate forest products in areas with difficult socio-economic conditions; production, multiplication, and breeding of plant and animal breeds; production, extraction, and refining of salt, except salt production following the Law on Cooperatives;
+• Cultivating forest products in areas with difficult socio-economic conditions; production, multiplication, and breeding of plant and animal breeds; production, extraction, and refining of salt, except salt production following the Law on Cooperatives;

-• Incomes of cooperatives operating in agriculture, forestry, fishery, and salt industry, not in areas meeting with difficult socio-economic conditions or areas with extremely difficult socio-economic conditions;
+• Cooperatives operating in agriculture, forestry, fishery, and salt industry, not in areas meeting with difficult socio-economic conditions or areas with extremely difficult socio-economic conditions;

-• Invest in preserving agricultural products after harvest, preserving agricultural products, fisheries, and foodstuffs.
+• Investing in preserving agricultural products after harvest, preserving agricultural products, fisheries, and foodstuffs.

 1.2.
 Apply the CIT rate of 10% for 15 years to the income of enterprises implementing new investment projects under the following condition